stephenjason89/bun-pulse/README.md

 We welcome contributions to **BunPulse**!
 If you're interested in improving the project, fixing bugs, or adding new features, we encourage you to submit a pull request.
 Below are some areas where contributions would be especially valuable:

 ### Areas for Improvement:
-1. **Presence Channels**:
+1. **Enhanced Logging**:
-   - **Goal**: Implement support for presence channels, allowing clients to track and broadcast who is currently subscribed to a channel.
+    - **Goal**: Expand logging capabilities to capture and report detailed metrics and events.
     - **What’s Needed**:
-      - Add member tracking logic for `presence-` prefixed channels.
-      - Broadcast `pusher_internal:member_added` and `pusher_internal:member_removed` events when members join/leave the channel.
-      - Provide a list of current members when a client subscribes.
+        - Implement logging for additional events, including error handling during message processing and publishing.
+        - Ensure that logs are structured and sent to Axiom for analytics.
+        - Capture relevant data such as payload sizes for messages, response durations, and specific event details.
+        - Consider adding logging for connection metrics, such as the number of active connections and their respective channels.

 2. **Client-Side Events (`client-*`)**:
    - **Goal**: Enable clients to broadcast custom events (`client-*` prefixed) to other clients in the same private channel, while excluding the sender from receiving the event.